bleutzinn/grav-plugin-editable-simplemde/README.md

 Images and files that are uploaded are saved in the same folder as the corresponding page.

->**Note:** Uploaded images and files that are no longer referenced in the page markdown content are automatically deleted when the page is saved.
+> **Note:** Uploaded images and files that are no longer referenced in the page markdown content are automatically deleted when the page is saved.

 ## Credits

 Thanks go to Team Grav and everyone on the [Grav Forum](https://getgrav.org/forum) for creating and supporting Grav.

-## To Do
+## Notes, Issues and To Do's

-- [ ] Make the editor toolbar sticky so it stays in view when editing longer texts.
+- Make the editor toolbar sticky so it stays in view when editing longer texts.
 See this [Proof of Concept](https://codepen.io/bleutzinn/pen/KmNWmp) but help is required to make it work with Grav!
+- Navigating away from a page with yet unsaved changes is not handled properly for all browsers.